Exclusive dielectron production in ultraperipheral Pb+Pb collisions at $\sqrt{s_{_\text{NN}}} = 5.02$ TeV with ATLAS

 The efficiency of the primary physics trigger ($\epsilon_\mathrm{T}$) is determined as $\epsilon_\mathrm{T} = \varepsilon_{\mathrm{L1}} \cdot \varepsilon_{\mathrm{PixVeto}} \cdot \varepsilon_{\mathrm{FCal}}$, where $\varepsilon_{\mathrm{L1}}$ is the efficiency of the L1 EM trigger to register the moderate calorimeter activity characteristic of the signal process, $\varepsilon_{\mathrm{PixVeto}}$ is the efficiency of the trigger to reject events with large numbers of Pixel detector hits, and $\varepsilon_{\mathrm{FCal}}$ is the efficiency of the FCal selection to reject events with large energy depositions on either side.
 Individual efficiencies are evaluated in a sample of \ggee events collected with a set of dedicated supporting triggers that do not use the condition under study in the primary physics trigger to reject any events.
 The $\varepsilon_{\mathrm{L1}}$ value rises with the sum of the transverse energies of the two electron clusters and reaches 100\% for $\Sigma \ET > 8$\,\GeV.
-The Pixel-veto efficiency is measured as a function of the dielectron rapidity in the dedicated dielectron sample collected by the supporting trigger requiring at least two tracks with \pt above 1\,\GeV\ and without veto requirement on the number of Pixel hits.
+The Pixel-veto efficiency and its uncertainties are measured as a function of the dielectron rapidity in the dedicated dielectron sample collected by the supporting trigger requiring at least two tracks with \pt above 1\,\GeV\ and without veto requirement on the number of Pixel hits.
 The efficiency is evaluated as a ratio of events passing the Pixel-veto requirement to all selected events.
 It is just over 80\% for $\Yee \sim 0$ and falls to about 50\% for $\Yee> 2$.
 The dependence on $\Yee$ originates from the growing number of Pixel-detector layers in the forward direction that a dielectron pair has to pass through.
 The average number of Pixel hits for the signal process is 10 in the central region, and it increases to 14 in the forward direction.
 The systematic uncertainties are evaluated by repeating the efficiency measurement on the dielectron sample selected by varying requirements on \pTe and \mee, and acoplanarity ($\alpha=1-|\Delta\phi|/\pi$, where $\Delta \phi$ is the azimuthal angle between the two electrons).
 They are at the level of 0.5\%, while the statistical uncertainty ranges between 1 and 2\%.